 FAQs

-When you begin processing Clinical Alerts, you may encounter common questions about delivery timing, filtering, enrollment behavior, or retrieval patterns.
+When you begin processing Clinical Alerts, you may encounter common questions about delivery timing, alert generation behavior, enrollment behavior, or downstream handling expectations.
 The following FAQs address typical scenarios that arise when implementing and monitoring Clinical Alerts.

 1. How are Clinical Alerts triggered?

-Clinical Alerts are triggered when Health Gorilla detects new document activity for an enrolled patient, typically after a national network participant performs an ITI-55 (Patient Discovery) or ITI-38 (Document Query) transaction.
+Clinical Alerts are triggered when Health Gorilla detects new document-driven clinical activity for an enrolled patient after a query or retrieval has occurred across a national network.

 2. What types of events generate Clinical Alerts?